 - Key Stage 3 – Mrs V Barnes

-- Key Stage 4 and 5 - Mrs W Davy
+- Key Stage 5 – Mrs G Hibbert

-They will be responsible for welfare, medical and first aid incidents.
+They are responsible for welfare, medical and first aid incidents.

 Daily concerns about your child’s progress and well-being should be mentioned to the form tutor in the first instance.